Last updated April 9th, 2022.

 Well, privatization of farmland boosted China’s productivity in the 1980s.
 But the same concept also applies to other means of economic liberalization in the future.

-China surely isn’t a free country right now.
-By breaking down barriers later, the government is able to allow further growth when they need it.
+China isn’t a free country right now.
+Yet by breaking down barriers later, the government is able to allow further growth when they need it.

-Removing these barriers is not a foolproof solution.
-Newly-private firms and greater efficiency have a solid chance of spurring China’s growth though.
+Removing these barriers isn’t a foolproof solution.
+Nonetheless, China’s newly-privatized businesses, and their superior efficiency, have a chance of spurring growth if they’re able to be utilized.

-Similarly, allowing freehold property in a place that strongly values home ownership like China will increase demand and probably prevent a bubble from popping.
+Similarly, allowing freehold property in a place that strongly values home ownership like China could increase demand and prevent a bubble from popping.

 The time for freehold real estate ownership in China will almost definitely arrive one day.

-Millions of poor Chinese are living in rural areas too.
-Less developed provinces throughout the nation’s west could see an economic boom in the future, leading to immense growth.
+Likewise, millions of poor Chinese are living in rural areas.
+These less developed provinces could see an economic boom in the future, leading to immense growth.

-China wants to be capitalist – they’re simply taking time with a seemingly inevitable transition.
+China does indeed want to be a capitalist country – they’re just taking plenty of time with this inevitable transition.

 We do believe there are better places to invest in Asia than China – especially if you’re thinking about buying real estate.
-Nonetheless, growth the “Middle Kingdom” has some amount of fuel remaining.
+China does have some fuel remaining in its economy though.

-You should perhaps be more selective about investing in China during the 2020s.
-With that said, writing off China’s future growth potential is a mistake.
+You should be selective about investing in China during the 2020s.
+With that said, it’s a mistake to write off the whole country.

 Skip the Next Western Recession